KatherineMichel/the-global-united-methodist-church-reimagined/user_testing.md

 #### Example Mobile App Use Case

-As part of the interviews, I would use a scenario that would involve the church where the interviews were taking place (Pretty Prairie United Methodist Church) and one of Pretty Prairie United Methodist Church's mission projects: Dora North Circuit in Mutare District of Zimbabwe.
+As part of the interviews, I would use a hypothetical scenario that would involve the church where the interviews were taking place (Pretty Prairie United Methodist Church) and one of Pretty Prairie United Methodist Church's mission projects: Dora North Circuit in Mutare District of Zimbabwe.

 Information sheet about Dora North Circuit, Zimbabwe
 ![](user-testing/dora-north-mission.jpg)